smalot/pdfparser/doc/CustomConfig.md

 ## Config options overview

-Class `Config` has the following options:
+The `Config` class has the following options:

 | Option                   | Type    | Default         | Description |
 |--------------------------|---------|-----------------|-------------|